cgarbin/cot6930-natural-language-processing/assignment2/README.md

 now.
 Repeat the procedure above, this time reducing `wordsToKeep` to 500, and run the classifier again.

-Keeping 500 words improves the classifier by a signfiicant amount:
+Keeping 500 words improves the classifier by a significant amount:

     Correctly Classified Instances        2298               81.9836 %
     Incorrectly Classified Instances       505               18.0164 %